jbakse/compform_site/content/noise/index.md

 - Where is your treasure?
 On a tropical island?
 On a farm?
 In a warehouse?
 - What style is your map?
 Is it old and beaten?
 Sci-fi?
 - Does your map include labels?
 What do they say?
-- Can you make a believable natural geography?
+- Can you make believable natural geography?
 Should you?
 - What terrain features might you include?
 Rivers?
 Mountains?
 Hills?
 Boxes?
 - It is okay if your map takes seconds or even minutes to generate.
 - A map can represent many things—it doesn't necessarily need to represent geography.